 My name is Sarah Szymczak.
-I'm a 28-year-old woman from Sydney, Australia.
-I am an artist, a nature lover, a terminal perfectionist, and I live with multiple chronic and debilitating medical conditions, the two biggest impacting being ME/CFS and Fibromyalgia.
-My incredible partner, Kieran, is my full-time carer and helps me through the difficult parts of my day, which sometimes includes dressing and bathing.
+I'm a 32-year-old human from the Central Coast of NSW, Australia.
+I am an artist and dreamer, a nature lover, a terminal perfectionist, and I live with multiple chronic and debilitating medical conditions, the biggest being ME/CFS, a complex neuro-immune condition that has changed my life drastically over the last 15 years.
+I started walking with a cane at 15, got my first wheelchair at 21, and rise (albeit with lots of groaning and clicking joints) to the unique challenges presented each day by my body.
+My incredible partner, Kieran, is my full-time carer and helps me through the difficult parts of my day, which often includes dressing and bathing.

-My jewellery work, which started as a hobby, has become a wonderful and liberating way for me to express my creativity and passion on a small scale.
-I'm able to focus on detail and the quality of my work, even when limited by my conditions, and have used it to bring a little bit of magic in to the mundane world.
-I have a preference for amethyst, opal and moonstone, raw and unusual stones, and love working in brass and silver.
+I have a preference for amethyst, opal and moonstone, repurposing old items and love working in brass and silver.
 I take inspiration from a mix of folklore and fairy tales and the natural world around me, as well as a heavy influence from history and historical fashion trends.

-Outside my jewellery work, I have a keen interest in any skill which requires my hands - proof the universe has a sense of humour.
-I'm a competent leather worker, seamstress, prop maker, wood worker and have dabbled in larger scales of metalwork, amongst other things.
-I take a semi-active role in the costuming, cosplay and LARP communities and am more often than not working on a commission to help bring someone's character to life.
-I do have projects of my own, though none of them are complete (isn't that the way it works?).
-I frequently take on commissions for complete or partial costume items, costume restoration and repair, prop making and creative consulting.
+Outside my jewellery work, I have a keen interest in any skill which requires my hands and physical labour- proof the universe has a sense of humour.
+I adore gardening and spending time with my two beautiful chickens.
+I'm a competent leather worker, seamstress, prop maker, wood worker and have dabbled in larger scales of metalwork and ox-acetaline welding, amongst other things.
+I infrequently take on commissions for complete or partial costume items, costume restoration and repair, prop making and creative consulting.